If you are an adoptee and would like to start a search for your birth family, how do you begin?

 After two weeks, and some discussion with her older siblings, they reached out to their birth mother together.
 This situation has a happy ending where they decided to have a reunion.
 My friend and her sister spent some time getting to know their birth mother and younger siblings.
 They were able to begin a relationship.

-While all situations may not be this “easy” or resolve this quickly, it is possible for you to search and find your biological family.
+While all situations may not be this “easy” or resolve this quickly, you can search and find your biological family.
 While not everyone will have success, if it is something that you truly want, take the plunge and begin your search.
 Good luck!